- Astro A40 vs A50 Gaming Headsets Comparison - January 11, 2023

 - Cubase vs Logic Pro –Which One is The Best? - January 5, 2023

 The MartinLogan Motion 20 floor standing speakers are certainly not an inexpensive pair.
 Coming at $799 per speaker, the Motion 20s have the price to back up how premium they look.

 However, the speakers show just how much they have to offer in their beautiful finish complimented with two perfectly tuned 5-½” aluminum cone woofers and a ribbon tweeter.

-While the $799 price tag is pretty steep, MartinLogin show off why the Motion range (and specifically the little brother 20s) are so excellent despite the high price.
-Check out the latest prices and discounts here!
+While the $499 price somewhat steep, MartinLogan shows off why the Motion range (and specifically the little brother 20s) is so excellent despite the high-end audio price.

 |Frequency Response||46–25,000 Hz ±3dB|

 |Dispersion||80° x 80°|